tylerharter/cs301-projects/fall19/p6/README.md

 ## Corrections and Clarifications

 * Clarification: if the tests say `unexpected EOF while parsing`, you're probably using print instead of sending your output to an `Out[N]` box
-* Mar 2: test.py has been fixed for questions 13-15

 # Introduction